GhoulKingR/C-compiler/grammar/expressions.md

 return                  :: "return " (CONSTANT | IDENTIFIER) ";"        :: Return ( value = CONSTANT )
 variable_decl           :: <type> IDENTIFIER "=" CONSTANT ";"           :: VariableDecl ( type = <type>, name = IDENTIFIER, value = CONSTANT )
 ```

-# Notes

-- Implement these expressions digit by digit first, then combine them (with nesting) at the end
-- To implement multiple-operation expressions you'll also have to build a mechanism that decays complex instructions to two-operation IRs
-- The decay mechanism will happen between the parser and converter

-# TODO

-- Implement an expression type
-- For now only able to hold constants and then swap it in place of the current way return holds values

-# Unary

-unary   ->  ("-" | "!" | "~") primary
-primary -> char | num

-char -- 'a'
-num  -- 123